moolirushikeshavareddy/SQL-Study-Guide/Tutorial #3 How to Install Oracle SQL Developer.md

 4. **Advantages of SQL Developer**
 The video wraps up by highlighting why SQL Developer is awesome - it's user-friendly and makes database management a breeze compared to command-line tools.

 [This is perfect for SQL beginners and covers all the basics you need to get started with Oracle SQL Developer.
-It's part of a larger series that dives into more advanced topics too.]: #
+It's part of a larger series that dives into more advanced topics too.

-[Is there anything specific about the installation process or using SQL Developer that you'd like me to explain further?
+Is there anything specific about the installation process or using SQL Developer that you'd like me to explain further?
 I'm here to help!]: #